nbarbettini/little-aspnetcore-book/README.md

 The Little ASP.NET Core Book is structured as a tutorial.
 You'll build a to-do app from start to finish and learn:

 * The basics of the MVC (Model-View-Controller) pattern
-* How front-end code (HTML, CSS, JavaScript) works together with back-end code
+* How frontend code (HTML, CSS, JavaScript) works together with backend code
 * What dependency injection is and why it's useful
 * How to read and write data to a database
 * How to add log-in, registration, and security